No Future Dates – The tour no longer runs

 Be sure to work up a hearty appetite.
 Another Perigordian meal with the renowned local goat cheese awaits us again tonight.

 The hardest thing about our trips is saying goodbye to a wonderful group of new gay friends, and to this beautiful region of France.

 If you’ve got extra vacation time to spend in Europe, we suggest you save it for after the trip, rather than before.
 Chances are there will be others from this adventure who would like some company for a weekend in Paris.

-Price includes: Services of two tour guides; All breakfasts, 2 lunches, and 5 dinners with wine included; Transportation to get luggage (and tired cyclists!) to destination; Use of bike; A wine-tasting; Map and route instructions.
+Price includes: Services of two tour guides; All breakfasts, 2 lunches, and 5 dinners with wine included; Transportation to get luggage (and tired cyclists!) to the destination; Use of a bike; A wine-tasting; Map and routes instructions.
 HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.

 TBA Single Supplement (for solo travelers who wish to enjoy a private bedroom and bathroom)

 We strongly recommend the purchase of Trip Cancellation and Interruption insurance to protect your vacation investment in case of unforeseen circumstances such as flight delay, illness, or injury.
 Click Here to learn more about our Insurance partner.